South Carolina runs over No. 5 Tennessee 63-38; Hooker hurt - WHIZ News

 Tennessee (9-2, 6-2 Southeastern, No. 5 CFP) may have also lost Heisman Trophy candidate Hendon Hooker, who left the game in the fourth quarter with a leg injury, falling and fumbling without being hit.

+“That was probably the best I’ve ever felt in a game.
+I felt unstoppable,” said Rattler, adding he thought it was one of the best wins in college football history.

+“This game and the next one could change the narrative of this program forever,” Rattler said.

-Rattler came into the night with nine interceptions and eight touchdowns and averaging 198 yards a game passing.
-There were questions asked about whether the Gamecocks might want to test out the backup.
+The junior came into the night with nine interceptions and eight touchdowns and averaging 198 yards a game passing.
+There were questions about whether the Gamecocks (7-4, 4-4) might want to test out the backup.

-But the junior was patient in the pocket, dropping passes into the narrowest of windows.
-He ran when he had to with five carries for 16 yards.
+But Rattler was patient in the pocket, dropping passes into the narrowest of windows.
+He completed 30 of 37 passes and ran when he had to with five carries for 16 yards.
 And he even caught a pass in the red zone from Dakeron Joyner, who South Carolina typically uses as a running threat under center.

+“He was on.
+You talk about players and being in the zone,” South Carolina coach Shane Beamer said.

 Rattler’s best day before Saturday was 387 yards against Kansas State for Oklahoma in 2020 and five TDs for the Sooners against Western Carolina in 2021.